Archives of Genesis8 Amstrad Page from 1999 to 2025 about developpement, page 8 / 20

 -

-And now comes PunyInform v1.8 by Fredrik Ramsberg and Johan Berntsson which is a library written in Inform 6 to create adventure game (pure text, no graphic support contrary to DAAD) using the Z-machine virtual machine which will run on 8bit computers (or more recent computers too).
+PunyInform v2.8 by Fredrik Ramsberg and Johan Berntsson is a library written in Inform 6 to create adventure game (pure text, no graphic support contrary to DAAD) using the Z-machine virtual machine which will run on 8bit computers (or more recent computers too).
 PunyInform has a parser, knowing of common verbs and a framework to write adventure games.

 PunyInform is based on the Inform 6 library written by Graham Nelson.
 Its goal is to make easily adventure games in Inform 6, with a manual describing the differences between the official library and PunyInform..